Mayurji/Computer-Vision/ReadMe.md

-**Objective - Learning Computer-Vision**

-To help software engineers to get started with computer vision and deep learning.
+**Objective - Learning Computer-Vision and to help software engineers to get started with computer vision and deep learning.**

 ![Computer-Vision](Images/imageSegmentation.jpg)